Building with Porter Contracting, Inc.

 Unseen Ground Conditions – This is one the biggest reasons to involve a builder as soon as you can because the average person might not be able to tell what’s going on below the sod.

 Deciding what you want for your dream home is exciting and an important part of the Building process.
 We also understand people change their minds.
 Change orders will usually extend the build time, especially if they occur in the latter part of the process.
-Cabinets, Tile and specialty items can take weeks and sometimes months for delivery.
+Cabinetry, Tile and Specialty items can take weeks and sometimes longer for delivery.
 When buyers wait until the last minute to choose or change their finishes, this can cause delays.
-To limit the amount of time lost to decision delays, you should maintain open communication with your builder.
+To limit the amount of time lost to decision delays, we maintain open communications throughout the building process.
 After all, throughout the construction process, there will be many decisions that you must make along the way.

 If this is your first time building a new home, you should understand two important rules of construction.